Sunday, August 13, 2017-Sunday, August 20, 2017

 Have questions about formal sorority recruitment?
 Check out Recruitment FAQ!

 Formal Recruitment begins on Monday, August 14, 2017 and concludes on Sunday, August 20, 2017.
 Residence hall move-in and the kick-off for women participating in Formal Recruitment is on Sunday, August 13.

-Philanthropy round occurs on Wednesday and Thursday.
-Potential members may visit up to eleven chapters this round, and they will learn more about the philanthropy of each group and receive a guided tour of each chapter house.
+Philanthropy round takes place on Wednesday and Thursday.
+Potential members may visit up to eleven chapters during this round and will learn more about the philanthropies and beneficiaries of each group and receive a guided tour of each chapter house.

-Saturday is Preference day, where potential members will visit up to two chapters.
+Saturday is Preference day; potential members will visit up to two chapters.
 This day is sentimental and will be your final visit with chapters before you decide which one is the right match for you.

 Sunday is Bid Day and is when chapters offer invitations to join their sisterhood.

 Want to know more about what being in a sorority is really like?
 Check out: